NEWS: Discover our "Call for cooperation to all EU organisations involved in the promotion and welfare of EU citizens with disabilities"

 Based on your disability or medical condition and the difficulties it may pose in a testing situation, you will be asked to inform us about the type of adjustments that would be useful for you.
 Indeed, EPSO considers the candidate to be the best expert of their disability or medical condition.

-On a case-by-case basis and taking into consideration your supporting documentation and EPSO’s expertise built in the field of reasonable accommodations of selection tests to candidates with special needs, you will be offered accommodations per type of test you will need to sit.
+On a case-by-case basis and taking into consideration your supporting documentation and EPSO’s expertise built in the field of reasonable accommodations of selection tests to candidates with specific needs, you will be offered accommodations per type of test you will need to sit.
 Therefore, the final accommodations you will receive may differ from what you requested.

 Some examples of possible adjustments: